clux/probes.hugo/content/post/2020-10-04-antimagic-revisited.md

 -->

 ### Ending thoughs
 If you've followed me through this rabbit hole in fantasy rule research, congratulations.
 Hope this has been interesting.
-At the very least, I will feel a little more confident in running high level games with liches.
+At the very least, I will feel a little more confident in running high level games that may or may not contain liches.